govi218/fractals/README.md

 # Fractals

-Currently contains a Mandelbrot implementation.
+Currently contains a Mandelbrot implementation with OpenMP.
 To come: Julia sets and cool ML.